ArtooTrills/Bounty-Geek-News/README.md

 # Bounty-Geek-News
-A project based task for a fullstack JS Dev.
-Build an enhanced version of HackerNews and get to work at Artoo

 [Hacker News](https://news.ycombinator.com) is a social news website focusing on computer science and entrepreneurship.
 It is run by Paul Graham's investment fund and startup incubator, Y Combinator.
 In general, content that can be submitted is defined as "anything that gratifies one's intellectual curiosity"